midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 Watches for a coin whose details are provided.
 There are limitations, which require usage of this operation to receive coins from contracts.

-It only adds a coin to a pending set, if transaction details are provided too, then such transaction might be added to transaction history as expected.
+It only adds a coin to a pending set, if transaction details are provided too, then such transaction might be added to transaction history with "expected" status.

+Note: in many cases such transaction would be requested to be balanced, which, after merging, would result in the final, single transaction marked as pending instead of adding the original one with "expected" status.

 ## Synchronization process

 Literal implementation of a Midnight Wallet, applying transactions one by one, provided by a local node is the best option from security and privacy standpoint, but resources needed to run such implementation and time to have wallet synchronized are quite significant.
 Such option requires only a stream of blocks from a node, perform basic consistency checks and run `apply_transaction` one by one (alternatively batch all transactions from a block).

 An alternative idea is to implement a service, which receives encryption secret key, uses it to scan for transactions relevant for particular wallet and provides data needed to evolve the state, that is:
 - necessary updates to coin commitment tree (including roots for consistency checks)
 - filtered transactions to apply
 Such service cannot spend coins because it does not have access to coin secret key.
-It needs to be trusted by user though (because it has access to otherwise private information) and it can offer way better user experience.
+It needs to be trusted by user though (because it has access to otherwise private information) while the upside is that it can offer better user experience.

 ## Transaction submission

-After transaction was created, it can be submitted to the network or other party.
+Once transaction is created, it can be submitted to the network or other party.

 For cases, where wallet submits transaction to the network, it is advised wallet implementation features a re-submission mechanics.
-Blockchain is a distributed system and there are many possible issues, which may arise due to e.g. networking issues or node being temporarily unavailable.
+Blockchain is a distributed system and there are many possible issues, which may arise due to e.g. networking problems, node being temporarily unavailable or the network being congested.

 For example:
 1. When transaction is added to the pending pool - assign it a certain positive integer called `TTL`